counsyl/capone/README.md

 weird to think of Revenue being recorded as a negative number, but just remember there is no spoon.
 Also note that the Sums at the end still balance.

+# Local Development

+## Setup:

+First, you must set up your working environment:

+    make setup

+This will build a local virtualenv and all other requirements for local development.

+## Running Commands:

+### Makefile

+Runserver:

+    make runserver

+Shell(plus):

+    make shell

+### `manage.py` commands

+Note: before any of these instructions, you may have to run `make develop` to set up a postgres database for this app.

+First, activate a virtualenv so that your commands have access to the environment built by `make setup`:

+From the repository root, run:

+    source .venv/bin/activate

+Then you should be free to run

+    ./manage.py makemigrations --settings=ledger.tests.settings

+or any other `manage.py` command, even those in the Makefile.

+Notice the `--settings=ledger.tests.settings` argument: because this repository is a django sub-module, it wouldn't make sense for it to come with its own default `settings.py` file.
+Instead, it ships with one used to run its tests.
+To use `manage.py`, we have to pass an import path to it explicitly.

 # API

 This common setup is necessary to run the following examples: